f5devcentral/shapeRank/README.md

 ShapeRank also comes with a Dockerfile, which can be used to build the source.
 We use NPM to make it easy to build ShapeRank, so make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop) and [NodeJS](https://nodejs.org/) installed.

 Use `npm i` to install dependencies.

 Use `npm run build` to build ShapeRank.
+(Make sure you have Docker running.)
 ## Support
 For support, please open a GitHub issue.
 Note that ShapeRank is research project, not a product.